mariekavkova/ecoLogical/README.md

 Imagine going to the grocery store to buy some apples.
 Immediately you face a decision whether to use a plastic bag or a cotton one newly produced by the store claiming it is an ecological option.
 But is it true?
 Should you choose it?

 Let’s take a look at those statistics from Our world in data of how many times do we need to reuse this cotton bag to have as low greenhouse gas emissions as a single-use plastic bag (https://ourworldindata.org/faq-on-plastics#are-plastic-alternatives-better-for-the-environment).
-It is almost 52 times and for combined environmental effect (using several criteria such as ozone depletion or water resource depletion, etc.) it is even 7100 times!
+It is almost 52 times, that sounds realistic but for combined environmental effect (using several criteria such as ozone depletion or water resource depletion, etc.) it is 7100 times!
+Would the cotton bag withstand this long?
+And what about reusing the plastic bag.

 ![grocery](grocery-bag-comparisons-ghg.png)
 ![grocery.env.](grocery-bag-environmental-impact.png)

 So is this really ecological?
-You would probably grab a plastic bag next time you go shopping and however plastics really tend to have less overall impact there are exceptions - marine pollution and non-degradability issues of plastics.
-This non-degradability is a positive feature when we want to store our food for a longer time but problematic once it gets in the ocean.
+You may grab a plastic bag next time you go shopping but however plastics really tend to have less overall impact there are exceptions - marine pollution and its non-degradability.
+The non-degradability is a positive feature when we want to store our food for a longer time but problematic once the plastic gets in the ocean.
 Which material is the best depends on the metrics as well as on a purpose.
 In other words we are trying to make sense from a lot of data and AI is a perfect tool for such task.

 As a millennial I notice a growing interest in my generation to adjust our everyday lives to be less harmful for the environment.
 A feature that would be even more pronounced in future generations, remember Fridays for future.
 But I would like to make decisions based on complex data processing instead of randomly follow greenwashed ads.